 Evan R Chesler is Cravath, Swaine & Moore LLP’s chair.
 One of the most highly regarded litigators in the United States, Mr Chesler has extensive experience handling trials, arbitrations and appeals in a wide variety of matters, including intellectual property, for clients in virtually every industry.
 He has achieved numerous successes for major pharmaceutical and technology companies in ‘bet-the-brand’ litigation over valuable patent rights.

-Mr Chesler’s other representations include winning a validity challenge for Novartis after a jury trial in its patent infringement suit against Teva Pharmaceuticals relating to antiviral drug Famvir and securing a damages award of over $442 million for Bristol-Myers Squibb and Sanofi-Aventis in patent infringement litigation against Apotex regarding Plavix.
-He represents Qualcomm in litigation concerning its patent licensing and modem chipset businesses, including an action filed by Apple.
+Mr Chesler’s other representations include securing a trial victory for Merck Sharp & Dohme in a patent infringement suit concerning its antifungal agent Noxafil; representing Mylan in winning both a judgment after trial upholding the validity of its patents on the respiratory drug Perforomist and a Federal Circuit Court of Appeals decision concerning the validity of pharmaceutical composition patents covering the drug; winning a validity challenge for Novartis after a jury trial in its patent infringement suit against Teva Pharmaceuticals relating to antiviral drug Famvir; and securing damages of over $442 million for Bristol-Myers Squibb and Sanofi-Aventis in patent infringement litigation against Apotex regarding Plavix.

-Mr Chesler has been recognised as a leading litigator in the IP arena by numerous professional publications, including Chambers USA, Chambers Global, Legal 500, Benchmark Litigation and The Best Lawyers in America.
+Mr Chesler has been recognised as a leading litigator in the IP arena by numerous professional publications, including Chambers USA, Chambers Global, The Legal 500 US, Benchmark Litigation and The Best Lawyers in America.